your French knitting companion

 Close-up comparison of knit stitch V-shapes and purl stitch bumps in knitted fabric

-Knit stitches look like small Vs stacked on top of each other.
-When you see smooth, V-shaped fabric, you're looking at the knit side.
+Knit stitches look like small Vs stacked on top of each other in neat vertical columns.
+When you see smooth, uniform, V-shaped fabric, you are looking at the knit side.
+Each V represents one stitch in one row.

 Stockinette Stitch